-Selma is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Selma isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Selma are a mix of both white- and blue-collar jobs.
 Overall, Selma is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Selma who work in office and administrative support (12.54%), teaching (7.95%), and food service (7.21%).
+There are especially a lot of people living in Selma who work in office and administrative support (12.69%), food service (8.22%), and sales jobs (7.61%).

-The citizens of Selma are slightly less educated than the national average of 21.84% for the average city or town: 16.93% of adults in Selma have a bachelor's degree or advanced degree
+The percentage of adults in Selma with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.66% of adults in Selma have a bachelor's degree or advanced degree.

 The most common language spoken in Selma is English.
 Other important languages spoken here include Spanish and French.